eliveli/TIL/StackEdit/test.md

 When I tried to publish my file from StackEdit to GitHub, 'http 404 error' made me sad.
 And now I have solved the problem, I feel really really happy...!

-In short, the reason the
+In short, the reason I took the trouble is

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**